InQuest/sandboxapi/README.rst

 VMRay customers have access to a Python library with much more functionality.
 Check your VMRay documentation for more details.

-VxStream
+Falcon
 ~~~~~~~~

 Constructor signature::

-    VxStreamAPI(key, secret, url='https://www.reverse.it', env=100)
+    FalconAPI(key, secret, url='https://www.reverse.it', env=100)

 Example::

-    VxStreamAPI('mykey', 'mysecret')
+    FalconAPI('mykey', 'mysecret')

-There is an `official VxStream library`_ with much more functionality,
+There is an `official Falcon library`_ with much more functionality,
 that only supports Python 3.4+.